 Mike Wright is a former Executive Director of Jaguar Land Rover, retiring in 2016 after making a significant contribution to doubling JLR’s scale since 2008.
 He acts as an advisor to FTSE- and North American-listed businesses, sports, arts and government-related organisations.
-Mike is Chair of Governors of WMG Academies, which has two UTCs near Birmingham.
+Mike is the former Chair of Governors of WMG Academies, which has two UTCs near Birmingham.

 Clive Barker has enjoyed a successful career as a businessman and entrepreneur.
 He is Chairman of CSB Logistics, a company he founded over 30 years ago.
 He is an active participant in the business community in South East London, having twice served as President of the region’s Chamber of Commerce.
 Clive is Chair of The Leigh UTC in Dartford.

 Madeleine Hallward is a public affairs and communications expert, having worked in-house for Diageo and Bloomberg.
 Most recently, she was a Director on Ford’s UK Board of Directors, leading on government affairs.
 She has a long association with the UTC programme, particularly through Ford’s support for Brook Sixth Form and Academy, which is based in Dagenham.